vision-agh/gcnn-dvs-fpga/HW/README.md

 ### `./async_conv.sv` module

 Asynchronous convolution for event-by-event processing (Linear layer + ReLU).
-For each incoming event and each of it's edge, the matrix multiplication is applied.
+For each incoming event and each of it's edges, the matrix multiplication is applied.
 For the maximum of 29 edges and one "self-loop" two multiplixation modules are used for 15 sequential operations.
 The weights and biases stored in DRAM are included in module's input.

 ### `./matrix_multiplication.sv` module